Appendix III – Campus Catastrophic Leave Program

 • Be in a position that accrues vacation leave

-• Have exhausted all paid leave credits
+• Have exhausted all paid leave accruals

 IV.
 CRITERIA